Azure/fta-customerfacingapps/ecommerce/articles/README.md

 Name | Value
 ---- | -----
-App:Cdn:Url | The CDN endpoint URL you copied before
+App:Cdn:Url | The CDN Endpoint URL you copied before

 * Browse to the site again and look at the source for the home page
   * The image as well as the site-specific CSS and JavaScript files should now be served from the CDN